-Our website has a demergers calculator to help you make these calculations.
-It also has other products and information to help you, such as question and answer sheets.
-You can access these from the demergers homepage at www.ato.gov.au/demergers (follow the link under 'Shareholder information').
+The demergers homepage at ato.gov.au/demergers has a demergers calculator to help you make these calculations, and other products and information, such as question and answer sheets (follow the link under Shareholder information).

 Dividend reinvestment plans

 Under these plans, shareholders can choose to use their dividend to acquire additional shares in the company instead of receiving a cash payment.
 For CGT purposes, you are treated as if you received a cash dividend and then used it to buy additional shares.
 Each share (or parcel of shares) received in this way is treated as a separate asset and you must make a separate calculation when you sell them.